jake142/laravel-service/readme.md

 ## Laravel Services

-A package to devide Laravel into to smaller services.
+A package to devide Laravel into smaller services.
 Then main main goal of this package is:

 1. Easier to read the code since the code can bli split into services
 2. Possibillity to scale services as needed